notnobasai/Interstal/README.md

-Inquire is an Open-Source "Admin Script" similar to Infinite Yield Or Nameless admin Inquire is a passion project made by me @pasted0
+Inquire is an Open-Source "Admin Script" similar to Infinite Yield Or Nameless admin and is a passion project made by me @pasted0

 So What Are You Wating For Start Inquiring Today